replayio/docs/src/app/test-runners/overview/page.md

 title: Test Suites Overview
 ---

-Replay Test Suites bring **time-travelling DevTools to your test runs**.
+Replay Test Suites bring **time-traveling DevTools to your test runs**.
 You’ll get a better insight into how your test script interacts with application under test.
 Besides zooming in on your test execution, you can zoom out to get a birds-eye view of your test executions and **drive down test failures and flakes**.

 {% basic icon="treeview" %}